-Cardiovascular disorders: Orthostatic hypotension, with or without syncope, can occur during Clozaril treatment.
-Rarely,
+Discontinuation of Thrombocytopenia: Clozaril therapy is

-In patients who are diagnosed with cardiomyopathy while on Clozaril treatment, there is potential to develop mitral valve incompetence, including mild or moderate mitral regurgitation.
+including mild or moderate mitral regurgitation.
 Myocarditis or cardiomyopathy should be suspected in patients who experience persistent tachycardia at rest, especially in the first two months of treatment, and/or palpitations, arrhythmias, chest pain and other signs and symptoms of heart failure or symptoms mimicking myocardial infarction.
 Flu-like symptoms may also be present.

-Myocardial infarction (MI): There have been post marketing reports of MI which may be fatal.
+Myocardial infarction (MI): There have been post marketing reports of MI which include fatal cases.
 Epilepsy: Patients with a history of epilepsy should be closely observed during Clozaril therapy since dose related convulsions have been reported.
 Hepatic impairment: Patients with stable pre-existing liver disorders or liver dysfunction need regular liver function tests.
 If the LFTs are elevated, discontinue Clozaril and resume only if LFTs return to normal.

-Dyslipidemia: Undesirable alterations in lipids have been observed in patients treated with atypical antipsychotics, including Clozaril.
-Clinical monitoring, including baseline and periodic follow-up lipid evaluations in patients using clozapine, is recommended.
+Dyslipidemia: Undesirable alterations in lipids have been observed in patients treated with atypical antipsychotics, including Clozaril, Clinical monitoring, including baseline and periodic follow-up lipid evaluations in patients using clozapine, is recommended.

-Anticholinergic effects: Use with care in patients with a history of colonic disease, a history of lower abdominal surgery, glaucoma, narrow angle glaucoma, prostatic enlargement and in patients receiving concomitant medications known to cause constipation.
+Anticholinergic effects: Use with care in patients with a history of colonic disease, a history of lower abdominal surgery, glaucoma, narrow angle glaucoma, prostatic enlargement and in patients receiving concomitant medications known to cause constipation, megacolon and intestinal infarction/ischaemia, paralytic ilius.
 Pyrexia: High temperatures should be evaluated carefully to rule out underlying infection, agranulocytosis or Neuroleptic Malignant Syndrome (NMS).
 If NMS is confirmed, discontinue Clozaril immediately and administer appropriate medical measures.
 Patients with rare hereditary problems of galactose intolerance should not take Clozaril.
 Impaired glucose tolerance and/or development or exacerbation of diabetes mellitus has been reported rarely during treatment with clozapine.
+Falls: Clozaril may cause seizures, somnolence and other conditions that could lead to falls.
+Fall risk assessments should be performed on patients with exacerbating conditions.
 Risk of thromboembolism: Immobilisation of patients should be avoided due to reports of thromboembolism.
 Increased mortality in elderly patients with dementia.
 Caution when prescribing to pregnant women.
 Mothers receiving Clozaril should not breast-feed.
 Adequate contraceptive measures must be ensured in women of childbearing potential.
 Neonates exposed to antipsychotic drugs (including Clozaril), during the third trimester of pregnancy are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery.
 There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress or feeding disorder.
 Consequently, newborns should be monitored carefully.
-Activities such as driving or operating machinery should be avoided, especially during the initial weeks of treatment.
+Activities such as driving or operating machinery should be avoided, especially during the initial weeks of